synchronal/ex_email/README.md

 # ExEmail

-Helpers for validating email addresses.
+Helpers for parsing and validating email addresses.

 ## References